kyma-project/kyma/docs/kyma/04-04-cluster-installation.md

 2. Provision the cluster using the [Kyma CLI](https://github.com/kyma-project/cli).

-   >**NOTE**: Kyma offers a production profile.
-It requires a different machine type.
+   >**NOTE**: Kyma offers the production profile which requires a different machine type.
 Specify it using the `--type` flag.
 For more details, see [this](/components/service-mesh/#configuration-service-mesh-production-profile) document.

    To provision a GKE cluster, run: